 Upon my arrival here at North Ridge, we have noticed an increase in our Economically Disadvantaged students.
-I arrived 12 years ago as a Texas History Teacher the data indicated that NRMS percentage of ED as under 10%.
-Administration has monitored the numbers over the years and as of 2021 NRMS has reached 41.65% of ED students, with an At-Risk percentage of 36.57%.
-This is our first year at Title I and we want to meet the needs of ALL students while a constant and consistent focus on our ED population.
+I arrived 14 years ago as a Texas History Teacher the data indicated that NRMS percentage of Economically Disadvantaged as under 10%.
+Administration has monitored the numbers over the years and as of 2023 NRMS has reached 41.65% of Economically Disadvantaged students, with an At-Risk percentage of 36.57%.
+This is our second year of qualifying for Title I and we want to meet the needs of ALL students while a constant and consistent focus on our Economically Disadvantaged population.
 The staff has embraced this opportunity by meeting and collecting data collectively to meet the needs of the campus.
 The priorities of our campus will not change, we will continue to focus on Continuous Improvement, Literacy, and Culture.
 If we focus on those areas, we will not have an option but to exceed the needs of all students.

-Through courageous leadership, pertinent professional development, access to more technology than ever before and support of our Professional Learning Community framework, we make sure that students and teachers have the resources necessary to succeed.
+Through courageous leadership, pertinent professional development, access to more technology than ever before and support of our Professional Learning

+Community framework, we make sure that students and teachers have the resources necessary to succeed.

 We have a zero-tolerance policy when it comes to bullying and we address each grade level at the beginning of the year, to speak with our young people about the negative affects of bullying.
-We have adopted several programs to assist with inclusion and tolerance, such as the "I AM" wall and North Ridge Middle Housing System.
+We have adopted several programs to assist with inclusion and tolerance, such as the North Ridge Middle Housing System.